-Although it is important to take sexual abuse allegations seriously and be aware of what could be indicative of coercion, not all sexual interactions are abusive, and not all physical interactions are sexual.
-This will be discussed in more detail later in this module.
-1 min Dynamics of Sexual Abuse Dynamics of Sexual Abuse Sexual abuse in custody - Triggers new mental illnesses and exacerbates existing ones - Spreads infectious diseases - Increases health and mental health care expenditures Dynamics of Sexual Abuse Sexual abuse in custody impacts much more than the individual health and well-being of the victim, although that Spreads infectious diseases within the confinement population Spreads infectious diseases, after release, within the community at large Increases the costs of public health and mental health care as the victims struggle with the impact of the trauma.
-1 min Dynamics of Incarceration Dynamics of Incarceration
+1 min Dynamics of Sexual Abuse Dynamics of Sexual Abuse Dynamics of Sexual Abuse Sexual abuse in custody - Triggers new mental illnesses and exacerbates existing ones Spreads infectious diseases Increases health and mental health care expenditures DYNERA EXECUTE Sexual abuse in custody impacts much more than the individual health and well-being of the victim, although that is an important concern.
+Sexual abuse also Spreads infectious diseases within the confinement population Spreads infectious diseases, after release, within the community at large Increases the costs of public health and mental health care as the victims struggle with the impact of the trauma.
+Dynamics of Sexual Abuse Dynamics of Incarceration